A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 \end{proof}

 It is not necessary at this stage to suppose that the left inverse of $\A_E$ does not exist either; however, if that were the case, then $\A_E$ would share a property with $\PP$, in lacking an inverse.
 The two are unlike, however, in that $\A_E\circ\A_E\neq \A_E$.
-Since $\A_E$ lives in a restricted class $\tilde{\Om}^1\subset\Om^1$, indicating the additional constraint of lacking an inverse, then the level addition property of Eq.~(\ref{eq:la}) means $\A_E\circ\A_E\in\tilde{\Om}^2\not\equiv\tilde{\Om}^1$.
+In other words, if we define $\A_E$ to live in a restricted class $\tilde{\Om}^1\subset\Om^1$, indicating the additional constraint of lacking an inverse, then the level addition property of Eq.~(\ref{eq:la}) means $\A_E\circ\A_E\in\tilde{\Om}^2\not\equiv\tilde{\Om}^1$.

 A further consequence of the non-existence of $\A_{E,L}^{-1}$ is that the statement $\A_E(a) = \A_E(b)$ does not mean that $a=b$.
 One may interpret this as the fact that two abstractions may simply be labels for the same extant object.
-Note that the definition of the literal commutator requires the existence of an inverse of each abstraction operator that occurs in sequence to the left of the object being commuted, but that is not the case for auxiliary commutators.
+Note that the definition of the literal commutator requires the existence of an inverse of each abstraction operator that occurs in sequence to the left of the object being commuted, though that is not the case for auxiliary commutators.

-Recalling the supposition of physics, that $\PP S(w)$ spans at least $W$, a further clarification may now be added:

-\begin{supp} All extants have Ans\"{a}tze, but not all elements of $\PP(W)$ or $\PP S(w)$ are extants. \end{supp} From the point of view of Mathematical Realism, one would argue that projected quantities, $\PP\circ\cdots$, are those which are `real' (and not dependent on their extantness), since such a definition of `real' would then encompass a larger variety of objects, regardless of their particular realisation in our universe.
-Such a semantic choice for the word `real' seems to align best with the philosophy of Mathematical Realism.
+Recalling the supposition of physics, that $\PP S(w)$ spans at least $W$, a further clarification may now be added: \begin{supp} All extants have \textit{Ans\"{a}tze}, but not all elements of $\PP(W)$ or $\PP S(w)$ are extants. \end{supp} From the point of view of Mathematical Realism, one would argue that projected quantities, $\PP\circ\cdots$, are those which are `real' (and not dependent on their extantness), since such a definition of `real' would then encompass a larger variety of objects, including mathematical objects, regardless of their particular realisation in our universe.
+Such a choice for the word `real' seems to align best with the philosophy of Mathematical Realism; although this is purely a semantic choice.
 Nevertheless, it is still important to have a mechanism in the formalism to determine the extantness of an object.